Strong CP problem, theta term and QCD topological properties: theta -dependence and the strong CP problem

 The large gauge transformation $\Omega_1$ defined above is the equivalent of the $2\pi$ rotation for the quantum particle on a circumference.
 If we denote by $U$ the unitary operator implementing the gauge transformation $\Omega_1$ in the Hilbert space of the theory, since the theory is gauge invariant $U$ commutes with the Hamiltonian, but the constraint in Eq.~\eqref{eq:G} is not sufficient to fix $U=1$.
 The best we can do is to simultaneously diagonalize $U$ and the Hamiltonian, once again fixing the eigenvalue $\ee^{\ii\theta}$ of the unitary operator $U$.
 In terms of the wavefunction $\Psi(\mathbf{A})$ this amounts to impose $\Psi(\mathbf{A}^{\Omega_1})=\ee^{\ii\theta}\Psi(\mathbf{A})$, which implies, given the properties of $N(\Omega)$ and the invariance under infinitesimal transformations of $\Psi$, the more general

-We are now almost ready to adapt the reasoning carried out in Eq.~\eqref{eq:qm_fixtheta} to the case of four dimensional gauge theories.
-The last ingredient needed is a relation between the winding number $N(\Omega)$ and four dimensional integrals.
-To this purpose we introduce the (non gauge invariant) Chern-Simons current
+We are now almost ready to adapt the reasoning carried out in Eq.~\eqref{eq:qm_fixtheta} to the case of four-dimensional gauge theories.
+The last ingredient needed is a relation between the winding number $N(\Omega)$ and four-dimensional integrals.
+To this purpose we introduce the (non gauge invariant) Chern--Simons current

 its gauge invariant four-divergence (usually called topological charge density)

 and its integral on a fixed time surface